avismarahl/SwipeableTableViewCell/README.md

 You can recieve the button click events in this delegate.
 You can identify the button index by the variable buttonIndex.

 ``- (BOOL)shouldSlideMenuBeOpenInCell:(AVISwipeableTableViewCell*)cell;``

-return YES if you want the sliding menu to be open by default.
+return `YES` if you want the sliding menu to be open by default.

-Usage:

-1. Copy the .h .m files of SwipableTableViewCell that are present in the example project.
-2. Subclass your custom cell with SwipableTableViewCell as the parent.
-3. Implement SwipeTableViewCellDelegates and supply the data.
-4. Have a cup of coffee.